BreyBatten/webapi-challenge/answers.md

 Describe a Resource?

+Resources are the information we need that are in our databases.
+They tell us what is required and how to have our app set up.

 What can the API return to help clients know if a request was successful?

+It can return a json object that has a custom message.
+So if your res.status is a 200, you can return a message telling the user their request was successful.

 How can we partition our application into sub-applications?

+By using a router.
+A router helps keep the files smaller and more organized.
+You then export each router file, and import them all to the server file.